 Determining a tweeting frequency is a tricky balance.
 If you tweet too much, your followers’ timelines will be oversaturated with your content, but tweet too little and your followers may miss an important post.

 Unfortunately, even social media pros haven’t come to a consensus on how frequently you should tweet per day.
 An article from Fast Company recommends tweeting 14 times per day, Neil Patel recommends sharing 1-5 tweets per day to optimal engagements, and social media specialist Rivka Hodgkinson suggests starting with 5-7 blog posts per day.

 It’s important to note that how many times you tweet also depend on how much content your business is able to produce.
-For companies producing original content, go for an “80/20” balance–80% of your tweets should contain original content that links back to your blog or website, and the other 20% can be user-generated content or content from other sources.
+For companies producing original content, test an “80/20” balance–80% of your tweets could contain original content that links back to your blog or website, and the other 20% can be user-generated content or content from other sources.

 For additional insights into the best times to post on Twitter, check out this insightful post from CoSchedule!

-Pro Tip: Use a social media automation tool, like Buffer and Hootsuite.
+Pro Tip: Use a social media automation tool, like Buffer, Hootsuite, or MeetEdgar.
 They have customizable scheduling tools that make it easy to automatically share posts and analyze their performance.